 “What about our stuff?”
 I asked as I came up behind him, motioning to our gear.
 We still had our tent, the cooking supplies, the food, and everything else we took just lying about.

-“We don’t need it.”
-Dad said as he threw open the car door.
-“It’s all replac-“
+“We don’t need it,” Dad said as he threw open the car door.
+“It’s all replac-”

 That screech, that fucking screech cut him off.
 From the side of the car, I saw it.
 It burst out and reared up.
 I only saw it up close for a second but it felt like more.
 I seemed to have enough time to see every detail.
 The reason why its brownish-black fur looked to be in patches seemed to be because there were parts of its black skin that looked diseased and rotted.
 It was tall and scrawny, overly scrawny with bones that jut out in a way that made them seem like they’d tear through thin skin at any moment.
 It had a canine-like muzzle with jaws that opened into thick and sharp, yellowed fangs.
 It was reared up on thin, back-legs that ended in elongated three-toed feet equipped with three long claws that dug into the earth where it stood.

 A three-clawed hand rose and smacked my dad in the chin, causing him to be flung back and to the ground.
 The .30-30 rifle fell away from his grasp and landed in the soft dirt a few feet away from him.
 The creature then turned to me, those blood-red eyes focusing on mine as I looked up into its gaze.
 My mouth hung open in shock as it snarled down to me, sickly black-colored drool oozing from its jaws.
 I at least remembered my rifle and brought it up to point the barrel at it.
-The creature’s arm shot out, hand grasping around the barrel and, with strength I didn’t think that scrawny form could have, wretched it out of my grasp and chucked it away from me.
+The creature’s arm shot out, hand grasping around the barrel and, with a strength I didn’t think that scrawny form could have, wretched it out of my grasp and chucked it away from me.
 I backed up and was about to turn and run when it leapt.

-I felt a heavy form crash over me, sending my back down into hard dirt.
+I felt a heavy form crash over me, sending me back down into hard dirt.
 I could smell it as it tackled and held me down, a stench of rotting flesh and dried blood assaulting my nostrils.
 I’m going to die now.
 God, I’m dead.
 That’s all I could think as I saw it raise a clawed hand up.

 A loud sound echoed suddenly, the sound of something hard smacking into flesh and the creature stumbled off of me.
 I took that moment to turn and crawl away, panting heavily before I risked looking back.
 I saw my dad standing there, both hands clutched together in front of him after he apparently sent a hard haymaker into the back of the creature.
 Hell, I didn’t know he had that strength left in him!